Growing Hearts Across the World

 Sculptures of Children Dancing around a Drum

-There will be a stylized entryway between the Irish garden and the Cameroon garden.
+There is a stylized entryway between the Irish garden and the Cameroon garden.
 In Cameroon, these entryways are common.
 They are often made with square decorative blocks featuring symbolic animals such as the spider, lion, and lizard.

 Click photos to enlarge